Related:

 According

-and other forms of exploitation" (ILO, UNICEF and the Global Initiative
+sexual and other forms of exploitation" (ILO, UNICEF and the Global

 - UNICEF

-each year for adoption by couples in North America and Europe.
+trafficked each year for adoption by couples in North America and

 - Girls

-brides.”
-In most cases these girls and women are powerless and isolated
+“mail-order brides.”
+In most cases these girls and women are

 - Large

-for domestic work but also for sexual exploitation and to work in shops
+mainly for domestic work but also for sexual exploitation and to work

-or on farms.
-Nearly 90 per cent of these trafficked domestic workers are
+in shops or on farms.
+Nearly 90 per cent of these trafficked domestic

 - Children

-Coast, Cameroon and Gabon.
-Children are trafficked both in and out of Benin
+Ivory Coast, Cameroon and Gabon.
+Children are trafficked both in and

 - Surveys